 What format you make your brief is really up to you and your brand style.
-There are briefs that look very corporate and those that look more like pieces of design work themselves.
+Some briefs look very corporate and those that look more like pieces of design work themselves.
 I’ve included Apple and Quaker examples below to show an example of both styles, however, you can also turn it into a presentation or write it up in Word.
-Again, it’s about the content, discussions and thinking that the brief fuels, rather than the way it looks.
+Again, it’s about the content, discussions, and thinking that the brief fuels, rather than the way it looks.

 Once the brief is ready, get it fully aligned with any internal stakeholders to avoid changes as the work comes back.
 Then you are finally ready to brief your design project.

 I hope this post has helped challenge your thinking about what makes a great design brief and given you a few ideas to increase the effectiveness of your design briefs going forward.
 Designers, this is my way of saying sorry for the briefs I wish my name wasn’t on, and thank you for your amazing work on the ones I’m proud to have written.
 Brands, good luck!